-Wars are always ripe for ghost stories.
+Conflicts are always ripe for ghost stories.
 With all of the tragedies that occur, it’s not uncommon for people to have encounters with some restless spirits.
-World War II was particularly brutal, and with all of the soldiers, prisoners, and bystanders who lost their lives, who can blame a few for sticking around?
+WWII was particularly brutal, and with all of the soldiers, prisoners, and civilians who lost their lives, the possibility of the paranormal is not surprising.
 These creepy stories from WWII will definitely put you on edge.

-There are plenty of WWII ghost stories and WWII legends.
-Many have been passed down through generations of families.
-Some soldiers experienced unexplained phenomena during their time in the war, but some people have seen ghosts of those who fought long after - ghosts still in their uniforms, sometimes still fighting.
+There are plenty of WWII ghost stories and legends, and any have been passed down through generations of families.
+Some soldiers experienced unexplained phenomena, but some people have seen ghosts of those who fought long after - ghosts still in their uniforms, stuck in time.
 This list includes everything from missing blimps to a mystery in the Swiss Alps.
 And, of course, the occult.

 This story comes from Reddit user Igloo444.
 Their grandfather was a member of the British Army and was stationed in a remote village in the Swiss Alps during the winter of 1943.
 The village quickly got snowed in, and all the telephone lines were out.
 The roads were blocked, and the whole battalion was just stuck in the Swiss Alps for the entire winter.

-Most of the villagers only spoke German, and most of the troops only spoke English.
-So when the troops were out at a local bar one night and a man began yelling ““Where… take you… the children?" at them, they were pretty confused.
+Most of the villagers only spoke German, and most of the soldiers only spoke English.
+So when the soldiers were out at a local bar one night and a man began yelling "Where… take you… the children?" at them, they were pretty confused.
 They rounded up a translator and took the man back to the base, where he told them that, since their arrival, several small objects had gone missing.
 A tarp.
 Some wood.
-An axe-like weapon called a halberd.
+A halberd, which is similar to an ax.
 And then the children started disappearing.
-If it had just been one child, they probably would have written it off as a weird or tragic accident.
+If it had just been one child, they probably would have written it off as a weird or tragic incident.
 They were, after all, stuck in the mountains, surrounded by snow and wild animals.
 But three kids?
-That was weird.

 So they keep doing nightly patrols.
 One night, the grandfather and a few other soldiers see a person standing outside the windows of a darkened house, peering into it.
 They shout for the figure to stay put.
 Instead, it takes off running.
 They gave chase.
-Eventually, it jumped into a hidden cave and began shooting at them.
-They returned fire, and when the shooting stopped, they investigated.
-They found Reginald in the cave, dead, surrounded by seven half-eaten children.
+Eventually, it jumped into a hidden cave and began targeting them.
+They returned fire, and when the exchange stopped, they investigated.
+They found Reginald in the cave, deceased, surrounded by seven half-eaten children.